morphine06/MorphineOrm/README.md

 	- `migrate` : string, the migration mode (alter, recreate, safe)
 	- `port` : integer, the port of the database (optional, default 3306)
 	- `debug` : boolean, if true, the SQL queries are logged (optional, default false)
-	- `log` : function, the function to log the SQL queries (optional, default console.log)
+	- `dateStrings` : boolean, if true, the dates are returned as strings (optional, default false)
+	- ... other options of the [mysql2 connection options](https://github.com/mysqljs/mysql#connection-options) package

 ### loadModels(pathModels)